 - Think about and decide upon how you would deal with changes in circumstance that may arise during the marriage.
 For example, if you are thinking of having children, loss of employment, inheritances, pension provision, and the acquisition of further assets and what would happen in these instances.

-- Also consider putting in reviews of the agreement at agreed periods during the marriage, the length of the marriage can have a bearing on whether or not the agreement remains enforceable and regular reviews of the provision can help with this.
+- Also consider putting in reviews of the agreement at agreed periods during the marriage, the length of the marriage can have a bearing on whether the agreement remains enforceable and regular reviews of the provision can help with this.

 Will a prenuptial agreement stand up in Court?